Spyware may refer to any of the following:

-1. Spyware is a term used to describe a software program that is intentionally installed on a computer by to monitor what other users of the same computer are doing.
+1. Spyware or snoopware is a term used to describe a software program that is intentionally installed on a computer by to monitor what other users of the same computer are doing.

 2. A term used to describe a software program that has been designed to secretly gather information about a user's activity.
 Spyware programs are often used to track users' habits to better target them with advertisements.
 Spyware is usually installed onto a user's machine without their knowledge when downloading free music sharing programs, visiting adult oriented web pages, and through other downloads and plug-ins on the Internet.

 Protecting a computer from spyware